SammyGIS/Mappa-Creating-a-Master-Property-List-for-London/ReadMe.md

 ```
 ```
 sales_data = get_data(zsales_url, 'sales', 'zoopla', start_page, end_page)

 ```

+## Data Modelling

+The data_modelling.ipynb file was used to model the data

 Feel free to customize the script and modify it according to your needs.